 About the library

 The university library is open to everyone.
-Here you can find places to study, group rooms, computers, printers and scanners.
-We also have a lecture room for teaching and an open area used for public lectures.
+You can find places to study, group rooms, computers, printers and scanners.
+We also have a teaching room and an open public lectures area.

 The library is a place of work for students, staff and other visitors.
-It is important that everyone helps to contribute to a pleasant and orderly working environment.
-In general, please be considerate and do not disrupt the study environment for other visitors.
-We take collective responsibility for a good study environment for everyone.
+Everyone must help to contribute to a pleasant and orderly working environment.
+Show consideration and do not disturb others.
+We take collective responsibility to create a good study environment for everyone.

 - Use a moderate tone of voice and try to keep your mobile phone silent.

-- Pets must remain outside the library, with the exception of guide dogs.
+- Pets must remain outside the library, except guide dogs and assistance dogs.

 - Warm food is not allowed in the library.